vanga/indian-supreme-court-judgments/opendata/tutorials/TUTORIAL.md

 1. Access and explore the Indian Supreme Court Judgments dataset
 2. Analyze judgment metadata using AWS Athena
-3. Create visualizations using Amazon QuickSight
-4. Perform text analysis using Amazon Comprehend
-5. Build a simple search application using Elasticsearch

 These examples demonstrate the fundamental ways to work with this legal corpus, but there are many more advanced analyses possible, including: